jValdron/omg-heat-tracker/README.md

 ## detachable-esp8266-4x-wire-to-board
 Optionally, one can use this PCB (done in EAGLE) in order to facilitate how the LEDs are connected to the LOLIN D1 R2.
 This provides a PCB that has the _LOLIN D1 R2_ on headers, 5 x board connectors and a DC power jack.
 It makes it easy to swap the _LOLIN D1 R2_ and the lights.

+## TODO
+* Add programs, ie: best 3 out of 5, 4 out of 4, etc.